callstack/react-native-testing-library/website/docs/MigrationV12.md

 Historically `container` was supposed to mimic the [RTL's container](https://testing-library.com/docs/react-testing-library/api/#container).
 However it turned out not so relevant in RNTL's environment, where we actually used it to return React Test Renderer's root instance.

 RNTL v12 introduces `root` API as an alternative that returns a root **host** element.
 The difference between `root` and `UNSAFE_root` properties is that that `root` will always represents a host element, while `UNSAFE_root` will typically represent a composite element.

+If you use `toBeOnTheScreen` matcher from [@testing-library/jest-native](https://github.com/testing-library/jest-native) your tests will fail because it uses the `container` api.
+To fix this, update `@testing-library/jest-native` to version 5.4.2.

 # Full Changelog
 https://github.com/callstack/react-native-testing-library/compare/v11.5.2...v11.5.2...v12.0.0-rc.0